Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Analysis on Generalizability under Challenge Settings

 In addition to the challenges posed by labels, node features in real-world graphs can be noisy or only partially accessible.
 To investigate the performance of \method under degraded feature quality and accessibility, we further introduce two challenging settings of features, specifically:

-\begin{itemize}[leftmargin=*] \item \textbf{Noisy Features (NF)}: We add dimension-wise Gaussian noise to node features before training \method on the same graph, and vary the noise level to simulate different degrees of feature corruption.
+\begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=2pt,partopsep=2pt] \item \textbf{Noisy Features (NF)}: We add dimension-wise Gaussian noise to node features before training \method on the same graph, and vary the noise level to simulate different degrees of feature corruption.

 \item \textbf{Partially Accessible Features (PAF)}: We restrict the access to node features to only a part of the dimensions during the training of \method, while the target GNN is still trained on the full feature space. \end{itemize}